TusharUpadhyay1441/terraform-vm-provisioning/README.md

 ## ✅ Conclusion

-This project showcases how Terraform can be used to define and manage infrastructure in a declarative and reusable way.
-It highlights the power of IaC (Infrastructure as Code) for VM provisioning, making deployments more consistent and automated.
+This project highlights how Terraform can be utilized to define and manage VM infrastructure declaratively and modularly.
+It emphasizes the power of Infrastructure as Code (IaC) principles to achieve automated, consistent, and reproduciable deployments.